philipptrenz/conex.io/README.md

 The conex.io API provides the functionality to interact with home automation devices, which are connected to a home automation server, detached from the manufacturer specific communication syntax.

+This is a prototypical implemementation for the home automation server [FHEM](https://fhem.de/).

 ## Overview

 conex.io provides a simple but powerful API interface to equip your smart home server with a growing pool of not only mobile applications.